ellakoa/postcard-poem/content/posts/the-beat-of-time.md

-  look back at our blue planet's face but I have watched beautiful moons wax and wane again and again in star-filled heavens where comets fly and myths and legends traverse the sky, a seemingly endless nightscape
+  look back at our blue planet's face but I have watched beautiful moons wax and wane again and again in star filled heavens where comets fly and myths and legends traverse the sky, a seemingly endless nightscape
   where layer upon layer of stars shine